bidursapkota00/web-application-programming-bct/README.md

 | HEAD    | Get headers    | Like GET but only retrieves headers     |
 | OPTIONS | Get options    | Describes communication options         |

+**Head:**

+- A web cache can use a HEAD request with conditional headers (`If-Modified-Since` or `If-None-Match`) to ask the origin server if a cached resource is still fresh without requiring the content to be sent if it hasn't changed.
+- Checking File Size Before Download and confirm download with user
+- Link testing

 ### HTTP Status Codes

 **1xx - Informational:**

 - 100 Continue
+  - The 100 Continue response indicates that the server has received the initial part of the request (the headers) and is ready for the client to proceed with sending the request body (the payload).
+  - The client first sends only the request headers and includes a special header: `Expect: 100-continue`.
+This is the client asking, "Before I send this huge file, are the headers acceptable?"
 - 101 Switching Protocols
+  - The most common use of the 101 status code is when establishing a WebSocket connection for real-time, bidirectional communication (like chat applications or live feeds).
+  - The client sends an HTTP request (usually a GET) and includes the Upgrade header and the `Connection: Upgrade` header, specifying the desired new protocol (e.g., `Upgrade: websocket`).

 **2xx - Success:**